skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 1  0.000000       1.0       0.0       0.0
 2  1.224745       0.0       1.0       0.0

-By default, |ApplyToCols| forwards all the selected columns together to the provided transformer.
+When it is used with standard scikit-learn transformers, |ApplyToCols| forwards all the selected columns together to the provided transformer.
 For example, consider this dataframe:

 >>> import numpy as np
 >>> import pandas as pd